Orange Grove Boulevard (Pasadena): Background

 The Gamble House is located on Westmoreland Place, an offshoot of Orange Grove Boulevard.

-Formerly referred to as Mountain Avenue, North Orange Grove Boulevard is home to the exquisite Gamble House.
+Formerly referred to as Mountain Avenue, North Orange Grove Boulevard is home to the Gamble House.
 North of Holly Street, the road bends northeast, ending at North Fair Oaks Avenue.
 The home of David Gamble, son of consumer product maker James Gamble of Procter & Gamble, is located on the north end of Orange Grove Blvd.
 The Gamble House, an American Craftsman masterpiece, was built in 1908, by architects Charles and Henry Greene, as an exemplification of their Ultimate bungalow.
 It is open to the public as both an architectural conservancy and museum.
 The Gamble House is a California Historical Landmark and a National Historic Landmark on the National Register of Historic Places.
 In 1966 it was deeded to the city of Pasadena in a mutual agreement with the University of Southern California School of Architecture.
 Ever since that time, two USC architecture students per year have been selected to live in the house full-time.